 Michigan (home state),

-Virginia (Defense Supply Center - Richmond, Fort Belvoir, Fort Lee, Joint Base Myer-Henderson-Hall, and Pentagon Center).
+Virginia (Defense Supply Center - Richmond, Fort Belvoir, and Joint Base Myer-Henderson-Hall).
 CMU enjoys authorization from all states to deliver the selected programs unless exempted due to CMU being located only on a federal enclave.